retry51776/notes/development/ai/README.md

 # Tech
 - Tiling `calculation by smaller block, uses scaler to rescale each row to combine whole`
-- Recomputation `Don't store, recomputate to save RAM`
+- Recomputation `Don't store, recompute to save RAM`

 - compute is NOT the bottleneck, rather is Memory size.

 - Mixture of Expert(MOE) `combine smaller models`
 - Multi Query Attention `reduce attention head to output to increase speed

 - L1 regularization `L1 regularization penalizes the sum of the absolute values of the weights in the network.
-This encourages the network to use a smaller number of weights, and it can also help to prevent overfitting.`
+This encourages the network to use a smaller number of weights, and it can also help to prevent over fitting.`
 - L2 regularization `L2 regularization penalizes the sum of the squares of the weights in the network.
 This also encourages the network to use a smaller number of weights, and it can also help to improve the generalization performance of the network.`

 - Parameter Efficient Fine Tuning(PEFT)
-- LoRa `Attach extra weight to orginal model feedforward layer, then train these extra weight; usually mb size`
+- LoRa `Attach extra weight to original model feed forward layer, then train these extra weight; usually mb size`
 - Prefix Tuning
 - P tuning
 - Prompt Tuning